A hope for high productivity

 In desperate times (desperation likely caused by procrastination), I seek isolation to complete my tasks.
 I will isolate myself from WiFi and from people.
 I tend to seek a place where I can either be outdoors or see the outdoors to channel some creative energy.

-Productivity is your power
+Productivity is your super power

 Mastering the art of productivity is a learned skill.
 It requires a keen sense of self-awareness as you navigate your strengths and weaknesses.
 Discipline is essential to practice and push through failures.
 As you learn new techniques, lean on your new routines help you become productive.